yadavdeven/Classification-of-Structured-Data/README.md

 # Classification-of-Structured-Data:

-Classification Projects performed on Structured Data using Scikit Learn Libary and Deep Learning
+Classification Projects performed on Structured Data using Scikit Learn Library and Deep Learning